-Diving Atauro Island is something you must not miss if you visit Timor Leste – it has some excellent dive sites on both the east and west coasts, with virtually all of them featuring magnificent walls that drop down in to the deep waters of the Ombai and Wetar Straits that surround the island.
+Diving Atauro Island is something you must not miss if you visit Timor Leste.It has some excellent dive sites on both the east and west coasts.
+With many of them featuring magnificent walls that drop down in to the deep waters of the Ombai and Wetar Straits that surround the island.

 Atauro is an arid island, with no lakes, ponds, rivers or even large streams.